nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 1. Replicate the code in this tutorial in your development environment.

-2. Develop a projection that counts dogs and tricks from a ``DogSchool`` application.
+2. Develop and run a projection that counts dogs and tricks from a ``DogSchool`` application.

+3. Develop and run an :ref:`event-sourced projection<event-sourced projection>` that counts dogs and tricks from a ``DogSchool`` application.

 Next steps